 Registration/Tournament Entry Fees

 Skiers must be a registered NESS competitor in order to receive series points and participate in the head-to-head finals.
-The registration fee is $30 per skier, which covers the finals cash prize, a participant t-shirt and minimal series costs such a points tracking, banners, website development, etc. Every cent raised by entry fees and sponsorships will be put back into the series.
+The registration fee is $40 for adults; Juniors are FREE.
+NESS registration fees cover the finals cash prize and very minimal series costs such a points tracking, banners, website development, etc. Every cent raised by entry fees and sponsorships will be put back into the series.

 To register, click here.

-The individual tournament entry fees (i.e. Old Farms Spring Classic, John’s Lake 115, etc.) still apply and are payable to each tournament organizer.
-Signing up for the series DOES NOT register you for the individual tournaments, you must still enter them as normal.
+The individual tournament entry fees (i.e. Pangaea Record, Dubes Pond Classic, etc.) still apply and are payable to each tournament organizer.
+Signing up for NESS DOES NOT register you for the individual tournaments, you must still enter them as normal.
 NESS participants do not have priority entry, so get your registrations in early to ensure you get in.